- Surgical trauma, gum disease and faulty implant design are some of the causes of a loose implant.

 Contact your dentist.
 Keep the fragment that has fallen out.
 Avoid eating until the problem has been fixed.
 Use non-alcoholic mouthwash to disinfect your mouth.

-If the piece that fell out is in good enough shape, it may be reattached and the whole thing could be fixed in one visit.
-Sometimes this is not possible, but the dentist might be able to fit you with a temporary piece until a new one is ready.
+If the piece that fell out is in good enough shape, it may be reattached, and the whole thing could be fixed in one visit.
+Sometimes this is not possible, but the dentist can fit you with a temporary piece until a new one is ready.

 How to prevent a dental implant from becoming loose?

 Avoid sticky, crunchy, and hard food as much as possible and conduct excellent oral hygiene.
 This can help avoid other tooth implant problems as well.
-Implants can’t get cavities, but the tissues surrounding them are prone to infections.
-Those can lead to the fake tooth coming loose through bone loss.
+Implants cannot get cavities, but the tissues surrounding them are prone to infections.
+Those can lead to the fake tooth loosening due to bone loss.

 Keep up with regular exams and cleanings as recommended by your dentist.
 The rule of thumb is to come in at least once a year.
-It is a lot easier to fix issues that are spotted early on.
-It’s also a good idea to limit your alcohol intake and quit smoking.
+It is much easier to fix issues spotted early.
+It is also a good idea to limit your alcohol intake and quit smoking.
 Both of these habits can lead to an infection.